nekitmm/starnet/README.md

 4. Also it might help, for example, to make image brighter (darker) if it is unusually dark (bright), or things like that.

+5. Sometimes the net will leave small stars in the output, if you feed it very busy image.
+In this case it is helpful to feed output to the net again.

 **Weights for the network**

 This repository contains only a code base needed to run the net.
 Pre-trained weights are available for now through my dropbox account